OAuth

 • GET /oauth/:provider/authorize to generate the provider authorization URL

-• GET /oauth/:provider/callback to exchange the code, create a session, and set the cookie
+• GET /oauth/:provider/callback to exchange the code, issue a credential, and set the fragno_auth cookie

 OAuth is disabled unless you configure providers in the fragment config.